Skydddoogg/soa2019_group2/service/review/README.md

  * ```GET /reviews/:targetid```

-   Return ```200 OK``` with a list of review, when given an exists target ID that having some review on the database

-   Return ```200 OK```  with an empty list, when given non-exists target ID or an exists target ID but haven't any review
+   Return ```200 OK``` with a list of review when given an exists target ID that having some review on the database or return with an empty list when given non-exists target ID or an exists target ID but haven't any review
 ---